The debt to income ratio (sometimes referred to as DTI) is an important number to lenders.

 What Does Debt To Income Ratio Tell You?

-The DTI tell us about the ratio of our monthly earning and debt that has on that earning.
+The DTI tell us about the ratio of our monthly earnings and debt that has on that earnings.
 The lower DTI ratio suggests that we have little debt on income.

 The high debt means you have too much debt on your monthly earned income.

 A ratio that is used to calculate one’s credit score is consulted as a debt to limit ratio.
 The debt to limit ratio is generally referred to as managing a credit balance.

 It is the ratio of the revolving credit which is you are using to the total amount of credit that is available to the individual.

 The debt to limit ratio has a great impact on the individual credit score.
 The individual creditworthiness is assessed by the lenders in the debt to limit ratio.